 Economics is the study of how societies, governments, businesses, households and individuals allocate their scarce resources to produce valuable goods and services, and how these are distributed among different people.
-This means that as a society, we must make well-informed choices to ensure that our resources are used in the most efficient and ethical way.
+This means that as a society, we must make informed choices to ensure that our resources are used in the most efficient and ethical way.

 Board and specification code